koserLeos/bind9/doc/arm/zones.inc.rst

 .. _soa_rr:

+.. _srv_rr:

 Zone File
 ---------

-This section, largely borrowed from :rfc:`1034`, describes the concept of a Resource Record (RR) and explains how to use them.
+This section, largely borrowed from :rfc:`1034`, describes the concept of a Resource Record (RR) and explains when each type is used.
+Since the publication of :rfc:`1034`, dozens of new RRs have been identified and implemented in the DNS.
+Most notable ones are also included.

 Resource Records
 ~~~~~~~~~~~~~~~~